Who Can and Can't Take Your Tax Refund

 Child Support

-Part or all of your refund can be taken if you owe child support to a current or former spouse; both federal and state governments have the right to intercept your funds to pay for the child's support.
-If you have child support arrears, then state child support agencies, the Office of Child Support Enforcement (OCSE), and the Department of the Treasury record both your and the child's information to issue a notice alerting you that your past-due payments are subject to offset called a pre-offset notice.
-You will then receive a notice that your refund was intercepted with additional contact information and instructions.
+Part or all of your refund can be taken if you owe child support.
+Both federal and state governments can intercept funds for this purpose.
+If you have child support arrears, you will receive a pre-offset notice from state agencies, the Office of Child Support Enforcement (OCSE), and the Department of the Treasury, followed by a notice of the intercepted refund with further instructions.

 Spousal Support